tpascarella/sr50/docs/investing/human-capital.md

 You can learn anything on google.
 Everything.

-[MIT OpenCourseWare](https://ocw.mit.edu/) is literally MIT posting their courses and materials online for free.
+- [MIT OpenCourseWare](https://ocw.mit.edu/) is literally MIT posting their courses and materials online for free.
+- [Saylor Academy](https://www.saylor.org/) allows you to take accedited courses for free across a wide variety of topics.

 ## Deep Work